matt-curtis/Fluid-for-Sketch/README.md

 # Usage

 First and foremost, we recommend downloading the example Sketch document included in this repo (linked to it above).
-There are several examples included there, and examining the constraints used and playing around with the different options (i.e. Changing constraints, re-sizing artboards and pressing `Update Layout`) makes things clearer.
+There are several examples included there.
+Examining the constraints used and playing around with the different options (i.e. Changing constraints, re-sizing artboards and pressing `Update Layout`) makes things clearer.

 There are 5 primary actions: Show/Hide Toolbar, Update Layout, Edit Constraints, Preview, and Toggle Size.
 All of the features the plugin provides are available via `Plugins > Fluid`.